Jah524/prism/README.md

 Prism is a handy neural network library for natural language processing written in pure Clojure.
 This library get you a distributed representation of words.
-Now prism is ready to work with word2vec by skip-gram with negative-sampling.
+Now prism is ready to work with following models.

+- word2vec by skip-gram with negative-sampling.
+- RNNLM with negative-sampling

 This library also includes some basic neural network model (e.g. feedforward, LSTM).
 See demonstration section and [examples](/src/examples) for more detail.